Remember when our Dear Organizational Guru asked:

 LASTT’ing success —

-Okay…I see PILES OF SHIT.
+Okay…I see PILES OF STUFF.
 Hmm.
-But they ARE sorted by type of shit!
+But they ARE sorted by type of stuff!
 Interesting.

 The house IS self-organizing in a parallel and distributed pattern resulting from the local interaction of elements according to a natural principle (WTSWF).
 Or should I say WTF.